ART-device

 Project Team

-Jonathan Little, Professor – Faculty of Health and Social Development - School of Health and Exercise Science (UBCO).
+Co-lead: Jonathan Little, Professor, Faculty of Health and Social Development, School of Health and Exercise Science

-Jake Winkler, Research Coordinator - Faculty of Health and Social Development - School of Health and Exercise Science (UBCO).
+Co-lead: Jake Winkler, Research Coordinator, Faculty of Health and Social Development, School of Health and Exercise Science

 Poor indoor air quality (IAQ) is a significant concern, as it is directly associated with negative health outcomes for individuals.
 Pathogenic microorganisms, smoke particulates, and chemical pollutants pose serious risks to health.
 University settings, such as UBC Okanagan, are particularly vulnerable to poor IAQ due to the high density of people and the considerable time spent in enclosed spaces.
 The need to improve IAQ through effective and energy-efficient technology is more critical than ever, especially as we continue to face the seasonal spread of respiratory illnesses like COVID-19, RSV, influenza, and the common cold, as well as severe wildfire smoke pollution exacerbated by climate change.